Transient acceleration events in LISA Pathfinder data: properties and possible physical origin: Discussion

 A strong indicator that the glitches do not originate in the actuation electronics comes from the analysis of the possible torque component to the observed glitches.
-The findings in Sec.~\ref{sec:torque} show that: \begin{itemize} \item There are in total 56 glitches within OR, spread over the entire parameter space, for which we would have been able to detect a lever arm of $\SI{11}{mm}$ (see Fig.~\ref{fig:arm}).
+The findings in Sec.~\ref{sec:torque} show that: \begin{itemize} \item There are in total 56 glitches within ordinary runs, spread over the entire parameter space, for which we would have been able to detect a lever arm of $\SI{11}{mm}$ (see Fig.~\ref{fig:arm}).
 Only one of these is both incompatible with $r_\phi= 0$ and compatible with $r_\phi=\SI{11}{mm}$ (see Table~\ref{tb:eventtorque}).
-Though there is no proof that this glitch is indeed of electrical origin, one might nevertheless take 1/56 as a rough bound to the fraction of glitches that may be due to this source. \item For the CR glitch data, none of the 147 CR glitches for which there is sufficient resolution to resolve $r_\phi=\SI{11}{mm}$ have such an effective arm.
-The probability of such an event, using binomial statistics, and assuming the distribution is the same as during OR, is $p=0.08$, a figure that does not allow us to reject the equal distribution hypothesis.
-Using both observations, OR and CR, the probability of such an occurrence becomes $p\le0.023$ with 95\% confidence. \item For the kind of standard, audio-frequency electronics we are discussing here, minute to hour long transients which are not induced by some corresponding thermal transients, are quite unexpected.
+Though there is no proof that this glitch is indeed of electrical origin, one might nevertheless take 1/56 as a rough bound to the fraction of glitches that may be due to this source. \item For the cold runs glitch data, none of the 147 glitches for which there is sufficient resolution to resolve $r_\phi=\SI{11}{mm}$ have such an effective arm.
+The probability of such an event, using binomial statistics, and assuming the distribution is the same as during ordinary runs, is $p=0.08$, a figure that does not allow us to reject the equal distribution hypothesis.
+Using both observations, ordinary and cold runs, the probability of such an occurrence becomes $p\le0.023$ with 95\% confidence. \item For the kind of standard, audio-frequency electronics we are discussing here, minute to hour long transients which are not induced by some corresponding thermal transients, are quite unexpected.
 Of the 121 glitches with $\Delta \le \SI{1}{\minute}$ and detectable $\SI{11}{mm}$ lever arm, none is found to have such a lever arm, which gives $p\le0.024$ with 95\% confidence. \end{itemize}

 While this effective arm test is inconclusive for the smallest and fastest glitches, for which our sensitivity to a lever arm is reduced, most of our glitches are incompatible with a single-electrode electrical origin.